shan-kmr/loop-news/prd-1.md

 # Loop News – Project Synopsis

 ## Project Overview
-Loop News is a Flask-based web application that lets users **“stay in the loop”** on any topic by:
+Loop News is a Flask-based web application that lets users **"stay in the loop"** on any topic by:
 * pulling fresh news from multiple public sources (Brave News Search, Reddit, Twitter, Perplexity, etc.),
 * grouping related articles into a chronological timeline,
 * generating concise AI summaries for each day or topic, and